-To do this we must pray for the gift of wisdom and the gift of discernment of spirits.
+To do this we must pray for the gift of wisdom and the gift of discernment.

-“But if anyone is deficient in wisdom, he should ask God, who gives to all generously and without reprimand, and it will be given to him.”
-(James 1:5 NET Bible)
+If any of you lacks wisdom, you should ask God, who gives generously to all without finding fault, and it will be given to you.James 1:5 (NIV)

-1. Ask God for the gift of wisdom and discernment
+Asking God for the Gift of Wisdom and Discernment

 In 1 Corinthians 12:10, discernment of spirits is listed as one the gifts of the Holy Spirit.

 To another miraculous powers, to another prophecy, to another distinguishing between spirits, to another speaking in different kinds of tongues, and to still another the interpretation of tongues.1 Corinthians 2:10 (NIV)